irrvand/irrvand/README.md

 # Hey there!
 I am using Github

-A corner to experiment with data and drop my notes.
+A corner to experiment and drop my notes.